 I’ll try to build a Russian tank for the first time in a while.
 It’s a Panda Hobby Object 279.
-This kit seems to be easy to build the body, so it’s better to think of it as a kit to build a connecting track.
+This kit seems easy to build the body, so it’s better to think of it as a kit to build a connecting track.
 I have made the same vehicle of Amusing Hobby before, so I guess I know a general feeling.

 I think it’s probably parallel to the ground surface.
 Part accuracy is not very good.
 There is a crack in the thin part because the plastic doesn’t go to the mold properly.
 In that case, I adjusted it by making the runner chop suitably.